HeshanKarunaratne/aws/README.md

     - Cognito User Pool: Allows users to sign in directly to the user pool using Web Identity Federation eg: Facebook, Google, Amazon
     - Cognito Identity Pool: Provides temporary AWS credentials to access AWS services

-• AWS Identity and Access Management (IAM)
+• AWS Identity and Access Management (IAM): Manages access of AWS users and resources

 • AWS Key Management Service (AWS KMS): Create and manage encryption keys
     - KMS is supporting HSM(Hardware Security Model) which is tamper proof, it stores keys in memory
     - KMS supports Symmetric(Uses 256-bit one key to encrypt and decrypt) and Asymmetric(Uses two keys: private and public, RSA key pair that is used for encryption and decryption or signing and verification, but not both)